 After the group disbanded, like everyone else, she embarked on her solo career.
 Her solo work actually catapulted her even further into stardom as her first English studio album became a worldwide hit.
 The 1982 album called Something’s Going On would actually top the charts in Belgium and Switzerland and was a top 5 hit in 8 countries.
 She continued to produce music until 2005 when she decided to take a hiatus.
 She would engage in one-off public appearances, but she really began to slow down.
 She even said she wanted to “let ABBA rest” in 2013, thankfully they didn’t rest for too long.

 Today she’s 75 and currently shares a home with her British partner, Henry Smith, in Zermatt, Switzerland.
 She is heavily involved with charity work and environmental issues.
 Despite her “let ABBA rest” shpiel, she’s involved with the current reunion of ABBA, proof that the group definitely has a special place in her heart!

 What a legendary group, four tremendously talented individuals, that together, created a pop sensation that forever altered music history.
 What’s your personal favorite ABBA tune?
 Whose post-ABBA career have you enjoyed the most?
 Did the Broadway play, or two movies, do the band justice?
+I personally loved the first Mamma Mia! movie and the Broadway show was pretty awesome, too.
 Let us know in the comments below, we read every one!